matplotlib/interactive_tutorial/README.md

    %run -i NN-FILE.py

-and sholud each be self-contained.
+and should each be self-contained.